codebloded/GSoC-Final-Report-/GSoC'2022_Final_Report.md

 Features Implemented :
 - Create : Teachers can create assignment in the dashboard.
-- Edit : Teachers can edit the assignments which are created on their own.
+- Edit : A teacher can only edit assignments made my themselves.
-- Delete : Teachers can delete the assignments which are created on their own.
+- Delete : A teacher can only delete assignments made my themselves.
 - Launch Assignment : When the teacher launches an assignment, that assignment will go to all the students who are associated with that assignment.
 - Submit Assignment : This feature is used through the Sugarizer client app, which allows a student to submit their assignments.
 - Return Assignment : When the teacher returns an assignment for one student, that student can resubmit that assignment.